-An application from a qualified teacher will be successful where the Governing Body is satisfied that:
+An application from a qualified teacher will be successful where the Trustees' are satisfied that:

-- the teacher is highly competent in all elements of the relevant standards; and - the teacher's achievements and contribution to the school are substantial and sustained.
+- the teacher is highly competent in all elements of the relevant standards; and - the teacher's achievements and contribution to the College are substantial and sustained.

-For the purposes of this pay policy, the Governing Body will be satisfied that the teacher has met the expectations for progression to the Upper Pay Range where an assessment confirms she/he meets the Upper Pay Range criteria (see Appendix 4), using evidence from the two most recent performance management/appraisal reviews in the last annual appraisal cycle.
+For the purposes of this pay policy, the Trustees' will be satisfied that the teacher has met the expectations for progression to the Upper Pay Range where an assessment confirms they meet the Upper Pay Range criteria (see Appendix 4), using evidence from the two most recent performance management/appraisal reviews in the last annual appraisal cycle.